 Give yourself a year-end financial checkupFinances

-Even if you have a hands‑off approach to your finances most of the year, taking a few key steps at year’s end can help make a difference in your finances short‑term and get you on track for a stronger financial future.
+Even if you haven’t kept up to speed the rest of the year, making time for a financial checkup at year’s end can give your budget a boost, proactively flag potential concerns and put you on track toward a stronger financial future.

 Get the full checkup.

 If you work for a company that matches your 401(k) contribution, try to contribute at least up to the percentage they match.
 Otherwise, you’re leaving money on the table.

 - Make your required minimum withdrawal from your IRA.